fabio914/RealityMixer/README.md

  - 5 Ghz WiFi network.
  - A compatible Quest VR application/game (check this [page](https://creator.oculus.com/mrc/) for a list of the officially supported games).

-Note that this is app is still just a prototype and it's still being developed, use at your own risk.
+Note that this app is still just a prototype and it's still being developed, use at your own risk.

 ## Installation